JaapHinke/iottum/dashboard/index.md

 ![screenshot activation page](QuickSight_To_access.png){:width="80%"}

-Enter a password, then click `Create account and sign in`.
+Enter and confirm a password, then click `Create account and sign in`.

 Finally, click `Continue` to access the iotspot dashboards.